Life Scope VS (BSM-3500 and BSM-3700 series) bedside monitors from NIHON KOHDEN

 The Saturn module was intended to be physically small in size

-The elegant but expensive solution from NIHON KOHDEN for the physical size limitation of the Saturn module was to modify two of the connector sockets for sharing use
+The solution from NIHON KOHDEN for panel space limitation of Saturn module was to introduce a MULTI-parameter Unit with many hardware sharing two yellow sockets for common use.

 - ECG